luapower/x-widgets/x-widgets.md

 ## Browser Compatibility

 This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
-Something might be done for Safari and maybe mobile Chrome and Firefox too.
+Something might be done for Safari (if it doesn't catch up all by itself, or you know, dies) and maybe mobile Chrome and Firefox too.
 Anything else is out.

 ## Installation

+To install the library you need docker, kubernetes, webpack, redis, memcached (because RAM is cheap) four medium AWS instances and an Apple developer account.
-Look, it's just a bunch of .css and .js files.
-Load them as they are or combine, minify and gzip them, you know, do what you have to do, make it look professional.
+Look, it's just one .js file and one .css file.
+Load them as they are or bundle, minify and gzip them, do what you have to do.
+Just make it look professional.

 The dependencies are `glue.js` and `divs.js` from [webb] so get those first.
-Get `rowset.js` too if you want to use the widgets in data-driven mode.

 `glue.js` extends JavaScript with basic routines similar to [glue] from Lua.

 `divs.js` is a tiny jQuery-like library for DOM manipulation.
-`rowset.js` contains the client-side row-set abstraction that makes the widgets data-driven.

 ## Styling